-The marrons glacés remind the German Swiss that the inhabitants from Ticino are quite good in the processing of chestnuts.
+The marrons glacés remind the German-Swiss that the inhabitants from Ticino are quite good in the processing of chestnuts.
 The expert in the business is Sandro Vanini company, founded in 1871.

 Vanini is seemingly very successful, that much that it has recently opened a new laboratory in the surroundings of Rivera.
 The text of light-sign on the highway says: “Specialty from Ticino”.

 It is a classical example of a generic product (marrons glacés were defined as the “bread of the poor”) deeply linked to the territory.
-Because of the presence of chestnuts, people from Ticino learnt how to process them and the success is even confirmed by countless local traditional recipes.
+Because of the presence of chestnuts, people from Ticino learned how to process them and the success is even confirmed by countless local traditional recipes.

-An evaluation on who counts the most between a company brand and the territory is difficult and maybe even useless.
+An evaluation of who counts the most between a company brand and the territory is difficult and maybe even useless.
 Between the two there is an “agreement” which is sometimes regulated by an origin brand.

 The “Ticino Brand”, promoted by the Union of Farmers, has gained much attention in the Ticino area.
 The quality of the products marked by such brand goes beyond the mere but very important common origin: they are symbolic products.